Mateo-tem/discord-modals/README.md

   // Let's say the interaction will be a Slash Command called 'ping'. if(interaction.commandName === 'ping'){
     showModal(modal, {
-      client: client, // The showModal() method needs the client to send the modal through the API.
+      client: client, // This method needs the Client to show the Modal through the Discord API.
-      interaction: interaction // The showModal() method needs the interaction to send the modal with the Interaction ID & Token.
+      interaction: interaction // This method needs the Interaction to show the Modal with the Interaction ID & Token.
     })
   }